Shostack + Friends Blog

 Again, the first question to ask is what you want your work to be.
 I've roughly settled on short videos with me in a chair, and the most important element of the setup is the audio.
 In fact, for education content, the sound is always the most crucial thing — if folks are struggling to hear what you say through staticy or choppy audio, their cognitive energy is literally being spent on understanding the words coming out of your mouth, not the message you're trying to convey.

 Audio: recording audio starts with a microphone.
 A lavalier microphone is the kind that attaches to a shirt, like when you're on stage.
 A lav is great because it's at a constant distance to your mouth, which means your audio is recording at a consistent level.
-I use an Audio-Technica AT803 because I wanted a fully wired high-quality lav, and that's somewhat hard to find.
+I started with a Audio-Technica AT803 and now use a Sony ECM-44B.
+In each case, I wanted a fully wired high-quality lav, and that's somewhat hard to find.
 Most are designed for wireless use, which means different connector formats.
+(This is a good article on the physical connectors, with, crucially, lots of pictures; the wirecutter has a review of Audio Interface devices.)

 An audio interface is a box that helps deal with those connector formats.
 It has a bunch of input and output formats, and converts between them.
 For example, it can take the XLR plug of my microphone, and produce both something that my computer understands as USB audio, and also a "line out" for headphones.
 The line-out on unit is useful for driving a teleprompter.
 You are likely to spend an inordinate amount of time on physical connectors and other requirements of your audio gear.
 If you're recording only yourself (versus you and a guest) than one input is probably ok.
 I now have a Motu M2, which I like.
 Unusually at the $200 price point, it has nuaunced level and output monitoring on the device.
-I returned a Focusrite Scarlett, which does most of what I need, but it turns out the level indicator is merely "clip" or "ok," and maybe that's great if you have an engineer managing sound for you.
-(This is a good article on the physical connectors, with, crucially, lots of pictures; the wirecutter has a review of Audio Interface devices.)
+I returned the frequently recommended Focusrite Scarlett, which did most of what I need, but its level indicator is merely “clip” or “ok,” and maybe that’s great if you have an engineer managing sound for you.

 Things I wanted to avoid (or at least not pay for):